 I don’t know how it was resolved, except my Mom said it was now acceptable to lose the socks, like Jesus did.
 This no sock drama was not quite as embarrassing as when the Priest came to our home for dinner and mom served him wine!
 I nearly melted into my dining room chair.
 The Priest accepted it graciously and my parents held friendships with all the Priests from our parish that exists to this day.
 My Mother may not have been the favorite of the Nuns, but anyone who knew her immediately loved her.

-I don’t have any answers to the questions that bombarded me when my Mom lost her health, and after we lost the great lady three years ago in Aug.
-We all cope in our own ways, and I released the “question game” to the winds and watched it sail away.
-What remains is gratitude and joy.
+I don’t have any answers to why my Mom lost her health, or why we had to lose the great lady three years ago in August.
+We all cope in our own ways, and I released the “questions” to the winds and watched them sail away.
+What remains is gratitude.
 How incredibly blessed I am to have had her as my Mom.
 Seriously, the woman was dynamic and magnetic and filled with passion.
-Her lively and strong spirit fills me and guides me daily, like the needle of the compass that always seeks north.
+She taught me that a strong marriage is putting your spouse before your children, and a strong mother will walk through fire for her children.
+She taught me to see the beauty in every single thing.
+Her lively, strong spirit guides me daily, like the needle of the compass that always seeks north.
 I hold these stories and countless others as best sellers in my archive of memories, and appreciate the blessings and embrace the joy.